Windows 10 full review

 The Start menu

-In fact many people we talked to used tools like Classic Shell and Start8 to bypass this completely and revert to the Desktop mode with its simple Start Menu.
-Windows 10 doesn’t make the same mistake.
-The Start Menu returns from its brief hiatus, but now it’s been beefed with some useful new features.
-Live tiles from Windows 8 are now included on the right side of the menu, although if you’d prefer not to have these then they are easily removed.
+It's very similar in Windows 10, but has now it’s been beefed with some useful new features.
+Live tiles from Windows 8 are included on the right side of the menu, although if you’d prefer not to have these then they are easily removed.

-One area where the changes between the two systems are obvious is in search.
-In Windows 10 the Search bar not only looks for folders, apps, and files on your PC, but is also linked to the Windows Store and your browser so it can seach the web right from your desktop.
+One area where the two OSes differ is in search.
+In Windows 10 the Search bar not only looks for folders, apps, and files on your PC, but is also linked to the Windows Store and your browser so it can search the web right from your desktop.

 No need to navigate to the right tab when you want to look something up, just hit the Windows key, start typing, and your search results will be displayed in a browser window.
-In addition to this there’s also the rather impressive addition of Microsoft’s personal assistant Cortana.
+Plus, you can talk to Cortana, by typing or - if your PC or laptop has a microphone - by talking.

 Cortana is the built-in assistant in Windows 10.
-Google Now and Apple’s own Siri perform similar duties, but in Windows 10 Cortana has become an integral part of the desktop OS.
+Google Assistant, Alexa and Siri perform similar duties, but in Windows 10 Cortana has become an integral part of the desktop OS.

 Clicking on the Search area in the Taskbar opens the Cortana interface and allows you ask her various questions, such as search queries, your upcoming appointments, the weather, directions to the nearest coffee shop is, and many others.
-She can also schedule appointments, take dictated notes, add tasks and reminders, plus play music on your PC.
+She can also schedule appointments, take dictated notes, add tasks and reminders, plus play music.

 See also: How to use Cortana in Windows 10.

 While it’s technically possible to have virtual desktops in Windows 7, via the Desktops v2.0 software available on the Windows Sysinternals site, Windows 10 has the feature included directly in the operating system.
-Simply click on the Task view icon located in the Taskbar (or use the WIN+Tab key combination) and you’ll be able to quickly add a virtual desktop by clicking on the Plus sign in the bottom right corner.
+Simply click on the Task view icon located in the Taskbar (or use the Win+Tab key combination) and you’ll be able to quickly add a virtual desktop by clicking on New desktop in the top-left corner.

-Windows 10 builds on this solid base with a few additional enhancements that might make you consider making the leap to the new version.
-The most obvious is the inclusion of DirectX 12.
-There's also Game DVR.
+There are other features only available in Windows 10, too, such as DirectX 12 and Game DVR.
 This smart upgrade to the Xbox app allows users to record videos of their games in real time and then share it with friends.

 And with Play Anywhere titles, you can buy a game on Xbox One or PC and play it on the other platform as well: it will work on both.

-There are a number of other improvements that we've seen in Windows 10, including Snap Assist, Syncing desktop settings, Windows Ink, Timeline, Story Remix not to mention the new design language, but probably the most compelling reason to upgrade to Windows 10 was that it was free up until 29 July 2016.
+There are a number of other improvements that we've seen in Windows 10, including Snap Assist, Syncing desktop settings, Windows Ink, Timeline, and others.
+But whether or not you're tempted by any of the new features, it's the end of support that's likely to force you into moving from Window 7 to Windows 10.

 Windows 10: Specs